apache/pulsar/site2/docs/getting-started-standalone.md

 * To run the service as a background process, you can use the `bin/pulsar-daemon start standalone` command.
 For more information, see [pulsar-daemon](/docs/en/reference-cli-tools/#pulsar-daemon).
 * To perform a health check, you can use the `bin/pulsar-admin brokers healthcheck` command.
 For more information, see [Pulsar-admin docs](/tools/pulsar-admin/).
 * When you start a local standalone cluster, a `public/default` [namespace](concepts-messaging.md#namespaces) is created automatically.
 The namespace is used for development purposes.
 All Pulsar topics are managed within namespaces.
 For more information, see [Topics](concepts-messaging.md#topics).
 * By default, there is no encryption, authentication, or authorization configured.
 Apache Pulsar can be accessed from a remote server without any authorization.
-Refer to [Security Overview](security-overview) document to secure your deployment.
+See [Security Overview](security-overview) for how to secure your deployment.

 :::